waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## 5. Pending Agent Refinements
 *   **Strategy:** Log agent issues here and refine them in a safe area (like a Pokémon Center) to maintain exploration momentum.

+*   `pathfinding_agent`: Failed 3 times in a row to find a simple path.
+It is currently too unreliable to use.
+Will need a more significant logic overhaul later.